The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Methodology

-\textbf{English community.} This is the largest community, with 9,480 channels and more than 20 million messages sent.
-More than 90\% of these channels communicate using the English language.
+\textbf{English community.} This is the largest community, with 9,491 channels and more than 26 million messages sent.
+More than 89\% of these channels communicate using the English language.
 The most influential channel of this community is \textit{Disclose.tv}, a website that discusses alternative viewpoints on the news and is notorious for propagating conspiracy theories~\cite{disclosetv}.
-Following closely in terms of authority ranking is \textit{Tommy Robinson News}, a channel allegedly managed by Tommy Robinson, a British activist known to promote conspiracy theories, particularly those related to the threat of Islam for Western societies~\cite{cleland2020charismatic}.
-In particular, he created the English Defence League (EDL), and organization that promotes the theory that white European populations are being deliberately replaced with non-white Muslims through mass migration. \textit{RT News} is a state-funded international media company headquartered in Russia, known for its alleged bias and for disseminating information that supports the Russian government's positions~\cite{crilley2022understanding,wagnsson2023paperboys}.
-We did not find evidence of the \textit{Police frequency} channel.
-However, looking at the content of its messages, we find that it is a far-right channel that focuses on American news about law enforcement, anti-gun control, and anti-immigration.
+Following closely in terms of authority ranking is \textit{Tommy Robinson News}, a channel allegedly managed by Tommy Robinson, a British activist known to promote conspiracy theories, particularly those related to the threat of Islam for Western societies~\cite{cleland2020charismatic}. \textit{RT News} is a state-funded international media company headquartered in Russia, known for its alleged bias and for disseminating information that supports the Russian government's positions~\cite{wagnsson2023paperboys}.
+About the \textit{Police frequency} channel, by searching online, we did not find evidence that this channel is associated with well-known entities or individuals linked to conspiracies.
+However, looking at its messages, we find that it is a far-right channel that focuses on American news about law enforcement, anti-gun control, and anti-immigration.
 Finally, \textit{Covid Red Pills} claims to unveil the truth behind the COVID-19 pandemic.